 She faced some pretty tough competition, but Ivanka Trump’s net worth is $300 million, according to CelebrityNetWorth, making her the richest of all the presidential children.
 Currently, her husband Jared Kushner serves as senior advisor to her father.
 And although she hasn’t received a formal title herself, her frequent presence in the West Wing has been noted.
 Before her father took office, Ivanka took a leave of absence from both her fashion line and her job as executive vice president of the Trump Organization.

-Ivanka might be the richest first kid, but her siblings aren’t hurting for cash.
-Donald Trump Jr. has a net worth of $200 million and Eric Trump has a $150 million fortune.
+Ivanka’s siblings aren’t hurting for cash, either.
+Both Donald Trump Jr. and Eric Trump also have net worths of $300 million.
 Since their father become president, the brothers have taken the reins at the Trump Organization, so their net worths might increase substantially over the next four years.

 A 2016 University of Pennsylvania graduate, Tiffany Trump has a net worth of $10 million.
 Next up, she reportedly plans to attend law school.
 And at just 10 years old, Barron Trump is the president’s only minor child, so he doesn’t yet have a fortune of his own.